python/devguide/setup.rst

-be tempting to work from the copy of Python you already have installed on your machine, it is very likely that you will be working from out-of-date code as the Python core developers are constantly updating and fixing things in their :abbr:`VCS`.
+be tempting to work from the copy of Python you already have installed on your machine, it is very likely that you will be working from out-of-date code as the Python core developers are constantly updating and fixing things in their :abbr:`VCS (version control system)`.
 It also means you will have better tool support through the VCS as it will provide a diff tool, etc.

 To get a working copy of the :ref:`in-development <indevbranch>` branch of